 If you’re in search of some fresh and inspiring reading material to take on holiday this year (or to read in office with a coffee if you're not going away), then look no further than these gorgeous magazines.

-Large-scale commercial magazine publishing houses may be under pressure from every angle these days, but the independent design magazine scene has never been so exciting, with new titles launching regularly on every esoteric topic you can think of.
+Large-scale commercial magazine publishing houses may be under pressure from every angle these days, but the independent design magazine scene has never been so exciting, with new titles launching regularly on every esoteric topic you can think of, from tennis, to poetry to the migrant crisis.

 We’ve gathered a sterling selection of magazine recommendations from those in the know.
-So here are nine magazines for you to check out while the sun is still shining...
+So here are ten magazines for you to check out while the sun is still shining...

 02. Berlin Quarterly (opens in new tab)